-- the equipment must be immediately disconnected or isolated and removed from use and tagged with an 'Out of Service' tag (and lock where practical) - the line supervisor is to be notified immediately - the 'Out of Service' tag (and lock where used) is only to be removed and the equipment returned to service when the piece of electrical equipment is repaired or replaced and tested and tagged by an electrical worker.
+• the 'Out of Service' tag (and lock where used) is only to be removed and the equipment returned to service when the piece of Electrical Equipment is repaired or replaced and tested and tagged by an Electrical Worker.

-5.5.2 General requirements for safety switches
+4.4.2.
+General requirements for Safety Switches

-All portable electrical equipment used at an Seqwater workplace must be connected to either a fixed or portable safety switch.
+All portable Electrical Equipment used at a Seqwater workplace must be connected to either a fixed or portable Safety Switch.

-All electrical safety switches installed or used at Seqwater workplaces must comply with the requirements of AS/NZS 3190 Approval and test specification - Residual current devices (current-operated earth leakage devices) when tested.
+All electrical Safety Switches installed or used at Seqwater workplaces must comply with the requirements of AS/NZS 3190 Approval and test specification - Residual current devices (current-operated earth leakage devices) when tested.

-All safety switches, other than portable safety switches, at Seqwater workplaces must:
+All Safety Switches, other than portable Safety Switches, at Seqwater workplaces must:

-- be tested by a competent person under AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment immediately after it is connected - be tested under, and at the intervals stated in AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment.
+- be tested by a Competent Person under AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment immediately after it is connected - be tested under, and at the intervals stated in AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment.

-All portable safety switches at Seqwater workplaces must:
+All portable Safety Switches at Seqwater workplaces must:

-- be tested by pushing the test button on the safety switch immediately after it is connected - be tested in accordance with, and at the intervals stated in, AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment.
+- be tested by pushing the test button on the Safety Switch immediately after it is connected - be tested in accordance with, and at the intervals stated in, AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment.

-5.5.3 Managing static electricity
+4.4.3.
+Managing static electricity